Lesterpaintstheworld/terminal-velocity/demande.md

 - **Nature of expected changes**: Redact sensitive personal information and confidential economic policy details while preserving the integrity of the document.
 - **Impact on system state**: The document will be compliant with privacy regulations and organizational policies post-redaction.

-### Validation Points
+### Target Changes
-- **How to verify success**: Check the redacted `demande.md` file to ensure all sensitive information has been adequately removed.
+- Modify the `demande.md` file to include:
+  - A new section that outlines specific dialogue scenarios between Isabella and Marcus that highlight their conflicting views.
+  - A detailed interaction scenario with Cipher that showcases collaborative efforts and ideological clashes.
+- Update the `character_profiles.md` to reflect these new interactions and their implications for character development.
 - **Output to check**: Review the final output to confirm no residual sensitive information is visible.
 - **States to validate**: Validate that the redaction process achieved a minimum of 95% accuracy in identifying sensitive information.